royalapplications/toolbox/README.md

 In case...

-- ...you're experiencing any issues with any existing scripts.
+- ...you're experiencing issues with scripts.
-- ...you're having ideas for improvements for any existing scripts.
+- ...you're having ideas for improvements for existing scripts.
 - ...or having great ideas for new scripts.

-If so, please head over to the issues section and [report a issue](https://github.com/royalapplications/scripts/issues) there.
+If so, please head over to the issues section and [report a issue](https://github.com/royalapplications/toolbox/issues) there.
 Support is provided on a best-effort basis from us and the original script authors.

 ## Contributions